Gresham House backs GBP470 million takeover from Searchlight

-(Alliance News) - Alternative asset manager Gresham House PLC said on Monday that it has agreed to be taken over by Searchlight Capital Partners LP.
+(Alliance News) - Gresham House Energy Storage Fund PLC on Monday noted that Gresham House PLC has agreed to be taken over by Searchlight Capital Partners LP.

-Shares in Gresham House were up by 55% at 1,055.30 pence, giving it a market capitalisation of GBP403.9 million in London on Monday morning.
+Shares in alternative asset manager Gresham House closed up 55% at 1,057.00 pence, giving it a market capitalisation of GBP404.6 million in London on Monday afternoon.

+Meanwhile, shares in Gresham House Energy Storage Fund closed up 0.2% to 134.27p each.

 Gresham House said it had agreed with Seed Bidco Ltd, a newly incorporated entity formed by funds advised by Searchlight, on a final 1,105 pence per share bid.